DevOps-Team5-2022/DevOps-Team5-2022/README.md

 |Quality Assurance|Samuel|Manage the unit testing of the modules and automated testing|
 |Developer|Tricia|Manages the overall development of the solution|
 |Developer|Jun Jie|Manages the overall development of the solution|
+**Member's priority is their role's responsibility but not limited to it.

 ## Workflow
 Using AGILE methodology